bensig/benobi-one-src/content/about.md

 The biggest thrill for me is strategy planning, but also working with a team of people who are passionate and brilliant - and who are always asking "what more can I do?"
 Startups require a special breed of person who is a unicorn in and of themselves - real rockstars of life.
 It's pretty magical when I find people that are able to work at the same level of intensity and interest that I can bring to a team.

 Growing up, my dad was a CEO of a few companies...
-I always used to laugh that he ran our household like a business.
-For example got paid for completing individual chores.
+I  used to laugh that he ran our household like a business - for example, I got paid for completing individual chores.
 Bob is also a marketing and merchandising genius.
 I'm always impressed by the way he really understands consumers and products in general.
+My mom challenged me to think about what I could do for other people.
+She always asks (rhetorically) "What are we here for?
+To help people, that's what."
+I would say that a large part of my career has been helping other people.

 Business has provided me some amazing adventures, I have lived in NYC, San Francisco, Atlanta (breifly), and Los Angeles.
 I’ve learned a lot from diversity - I have been to Japan several times for a few weeks each and I really love it there because of how people treat one another with so much respect..